Press Release

 info@spinogenix.com

-Spinogenix Announces U.S. FDA Approval of its Investigational New DrugApplication for its Phase 2a Clinical Trial of SPG601 for Fragile X Syndrome
+Spinogenix Announces U.S. FDA Approval of its Investigational New DrugApplication for its Phase 2a Clinical Trial of SPG601 for Fragile X syndrome

 Spinogenix Announces Second Grant Award from U.S. Department of Defense to Further Advance SPG302, the First Synaptic Regenerative Drug to Treat Amyotrophic Lateral Sclerosis (ALS)